Pyhä-Häkki

 Human History

 The Pyhä-Häkki area survived large-scale commercial logging largely because it was considered economically marginal terrain with difficult access and relatively small timber volumes per hectare.
-Historical records indicate that the forest was recognized as unusual and ancient by local communities and foresters in the early twentieth century.
+Historical records indicate that the forest was recognised as unusual and ancient by local communities and foresters in the early twentieth century.
 Some selective logging may have occurred at the margins in the nineteenth century, but the core forest appears to have been largely undisturbed for at least several centuries.
 The name 'Pyhä-Häkki' translates roughly as 'Sacred Enclosure', suggesting the forest held spiritual significance for nearby communities.

 Park History